Person using a smartphone to send a message

 Knowing When to Stop

-If you've sent two follow-up emails and heard nothing, the third message — if you send one — should be your final attempt.
-Frame it as a genuine close: "I'll assume this is no longer a priority on your end and won't follow up further — but if the timing changes, feel free to reconnect."
+Frame your final message as a genuine close: "I'll assume this is no longer a priority on your end and won't follow up further — but if the timing changes, feel free to reconnect."
 This is firm without being rude, and it often prompts a response from people who've been sitting on the thread.
+It signals that you're someone who respects their own time, which often earns more respect in return.

 And if you're in a situation where you need to decline a follow-up from someone else — because they're chasing you on something you can't or won't help with — how to politely decline in an email will give you the language you need.